BZIvanov/Learning-CSharp/README.md

 - public - placing public before the class keyword will make the class accessible anywhere in our application

-- internal - accessible only from the same assembly
+- internal - accessible only from the same assembly.
+If nothing specified, classes by default are internal

 - abstract - abstract classes can not be instantiated.

+Fields and methods and everything the class is holding, in terms of terminology is called members.

 ### struct